-The registered manager had overall responsibility for the management and clinical leadership of the practice; and was responsible for the day to day running of the service.
+The principal dentist had overall responsibility for the management and clinical leadership of the practice.
+The practice manager was responsible for the day to day running of the service.
 Staff knew the management arrangements and their roles and responsibilities.

-The provider had a system of clinical governance in place which included policies, protocols and procedures that were accessible to all members of staff and were reviewed regularly.
+The provider had a system of clinical governance in place which included policies, protocols and procedures that were accessible to all members of staff and were reviewed on a regular basis.